section-engineering-education/engineering-education/articles/golang-advanced-programming-concepts/index.md

 ### Functions
 A [function](https://www.tutorialspoint.com/computer_programming/computer_programming_functions.htm) can be defined as a set of reusable code that can be used to perform a particular task based on the requirements of the user.
 In other words, if there are a lot of repetitive tasks in the program, the user can create a function for that particular task.

 Then execute the function instead of writing the same piece of code multiple times.
 By creating functions, the user can avoid repetitive code and make the program easier to read and understand.
-By grouping similar tasks, the code becomes more [modular](https://en.wikipedia.org/wiki/Modular_programming) and more intuitive to other developers.
+By grouping similar tasks, the code becomes more [modular](https://en.wikipedia.org/wiki/Modular_programming) and more intuitive to understand by other developers.

 Thereby increasing productivity and efficiency within the team.
 Therefore, functions are extremely powerful, and it is generally considered good practice to use functions in your program.